surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.4.0-dev.5 =
+= 8.4.0-b.1 =

-(2020/09/09) Added a new "Robots Meta" tab in the Document SSO metabox with options for Google Search.
+(2020/09/10) Added a new "Robots Meta" tab in the Document SSO metabox with options for Google Search.
+Fixed a bug that prevented getting posts for archive pages, when not in an archive page.
+Fixed the top toolbar overlaying the block editor in fullscreen mode.

 = 8.3.1 =